adilakhter/gildedrose-refactoring-kata/README.md

 # GildedRose Refactoring Kata

-This project outlines a solution to the GildedRose Refactoring Kata with Scala.
+This project outlines a solution to the [GildedRose Refactoring Kata](https://github.com/emilybache/GildedRose-Refactoring-Kata) with Scala.
+It was originally created by [Terry Hughes](http://twitter.com/TerryHughes).

 ## Dependencies